Scientific Inference With Interpretable Machine Learning: Analyzing Models to Learn About Real-World Phenomena: But do ML model elements really not represent?

-\paragraph{Restore ER.} One strategy towards scientific inference with ML is to challenge Proposition ii) and show that ML models are ER too.
-Researchers in this camp argue that individual elements in ML have a natural phenomenon counterpart, but this counterpart only becomes evident when these model elements are extensively scrutinized.\footnote{The underlying epistemological reasoning is that human representations are near-optimal and will be eventually rediscovered by ML algorithms.} This would be surprising: ER is not enforced in state-of-the-art techniques and, even worse, some methods such as training with dropout purposefully discourage ER in order to gain robustness \citep{srivastava2014dropout}; ML models like ANNs are designed for \emph{distributed representation} \citep{sep-connectionism,mcclelland1987parallel}. \nl It has been claimed that model elements represent high-level constructs constituted from low-level phenomenon components that are often called \emph{concepts} \citep{buckner2018empiricism,olah2020zoom}.\footnote{The idea is that similar to the hierarchical structure of components in nature, where lower level components such as atoms combine to form higher level entities such as molecules, cells, and organisms; in deep nets, hierarchies evolve from pixels to shapes to objects.} If this is the case, model elements or aggregates of such elements can be reconnected to the phenomenon; ER would be restored by the representations of coarse-grained phenomenon components.
-Research on neural networks supports that some model elements are associated with concepts \citep{mu2020compositional,voss2021visualizing,kim2018interpretability,olah2017feature}, however, often these elements are neither the only associated elements nor exclusively associated with one concept as shown in \Cref{fig:neuronAct} \citep{donnelly2019interpretability,bau2017network,olah2020zoom}.
-Problematically, intervening on these model elements generally does not have the expected effect on the prediction --- the elements do not share the causal role of the ``represented'' concepts, even in prediction \citep{GALE202060,donnelly2019interpretability}.
-It is therefore questionable in what sense they still represent.\footnote{Though note generative adversarial networks as an exception; here, interventions on model elements have been linked to interventions on concepts in the generated images \citep{bau2018gan}.} Moreover, this line of research predominantly focuses on images, where nested concepts are arguably easier to identify for humans.
+One may believe that we went too fast here and argue that individual elements of ML models do have a natural phenomenon counterpart, one that only surfaces after extensive scrutiny.
+The underlying intuition is that human representations are near-optimal to perform prediction tasks and will be eventually rediscovered by ML algorithms.
+We find this unlikely: ER is not enforced in most state-of-the-art models \citep{leavitt2020selectivity} and, even worse, some widely-employed ANN training techniques, such as \emph{dropout}, purposefully discourage ER in order to gain robustness \citep{srivastava2014dropout}.
+High-capacity ML models like ANNs are indeed designed for \emph{distributed representation} \citep{sep-connectionism,mcclelland1987parallel}. \nl Still, it has been claimed that model elements represent high-level constructs constituted from low-level phenomenon components that are often called \emph{concepts} \citep{buckner2018empiricism,olah2020zoom,bau2017network,raz2023methods}.
+The idea is that similar to the hierarchical schema we use to understand nature, with lower level components such as atoms combining to form higher level entities such as molecules, cells, and organisms, representations in deep nets evolve through layers from pixels to shapes to objects.
+If this were the case, model elements or aggregates of such elements could be reconnected to the respective phenomenon entities; ER would be restored by the representations of coarse-grained phenomenon components. \nl While empirical research on neural networks finds that some model elements are weakly associated with human concepts \citep{mu2020compositional,voss2021visualizing,kim2018interpretability,olah2017feature,bau2017network,bills2023language}, often these elements are neither the only associated elements nor exclusively associated with one concept as shown in \Cref{fig:neuronAct} \citep{donnelly2019interpretability,bau2017network,olah2020zoom}.
+Moreover, intervening on these model elements generally does not have the expected effect on the prediction---the elements do not share the causal role of the ``represented'' concepts, even in prediction \citep{GALE202060,donnelly2019interpretability,zhou2018revisiting}.
+It is therefore questionable in what sense, or even whether, individual elements of ML models represent \citep{freiesleben2023artificial}.
+Moreover, this line of research that tries to identify concepts in model elements predominantly focuses on images, where nested concepts are arguably easy to identify for humans.